Shopify/polaris/polaris.shopify.com/content/foundations/foundations/about-polaris/index.md

   - getting started
 ---

 Polaris is the design system for the Shopify admin.
-It's used both internally at Shopify and externally by third party developers and designers.
+It’s used both internally at Shopify and externally by third-party developers and designers.
 From accessibility to performance to design expertise, Polaris gives you the tools to build a world-class admin experience.

 ## Shopify admin